 IORR – Iron Oxide Resource Recovery

-For approximately 10 years now in Pennsylvania there have been studies going on that have looked at the potential to recover precious metals from Abandoned Mine Drainage and find a market for them.
-Iron is one of the metals that is often in abundance in most mine drainage in PA.
+For the past 10 years in Pennsylvania, there have been studies looking at the potential to recover precious metals from Abandoned Mine Drainage (AMD) and find a market for them.
+Iron is one of the metals found in abundance in most AMD in PA.

 There are many uses for Iron in the United States and world wide.
-The current markets for low-grade iron oxides in the United States alone is approximately 175,000 tons per year (1995 estimate; Hedin Environmental SBIR research), while the current world market for a similar grade product is approximately 850,000 tons per year.
+The current market for low-grade Iron oxide in the U.S. is approximately 175,000 tons per year (1995 estimate; Hedin Environmental SBIR), while the current world market for a similar grade product is approximately 850,000 tons per year.

-Groups in Western PA, such as Hedin Environmental, have already begun recovering iron-oxide sediments in bulk at several treatment sites and marketing the product for sale.
+Groups in Western Pennsylvania, such as Hedin Environmental, have already begun recovering Iron oxide sediments in bulk from several treatment sites and marketing the product for sale.

-Want to know More?
-See EPCAMR’s Sludge Sampling Project or read about our From PA’s Northeast to the Middle East: Abandoned Mine Drainage, Environmental Art, and Global Water Resources project.
+Want to know more?
+Read about the EPCAMR Sludge Sampling Project or our project titled From PA’s Northeast to the Middle East: Abandoned Mine Drainage, Environmental Art, and Global Water Resources.